Eschatologue/CM_wiki/docs/class/artificer/alchemist.md

 You've developed masterful command of magical chemicals, enhancing the healing and damage you create through them.

-**Enhanced Healing**{ .inl } Whenever you cast a spell using your Alchemist's supplies that restores **:trt-hp: Hit Points** to a creature, you can add your Intelligence modifier (minimum +1) to one healing roll of the spell.
+**Enhanced Healing**{.inl} Whenever you cast a spell using your Alchemist's supplies that restores **:trt-hp: Hit Points** to a creature, you can add your Intelligence modifier (minimum +1) to one healing roll of the spell.
 You add the same bonus to the Healing roll of the Healing effect of your Experimental Elixir.

-**Deadly Toxins**{ .inl } Whenever you use your Alchemical Grenades feature and use the Alchemical Explosion benefit, you add your Intelligence modifier to the explosion's damage.
+**Deadly Toxins**{.inl} Whenever you use your Alchemical Grenades feature and use the Alchemical Explosion benefit, you add your Intelligence modifier to the explosion's damage.
 The affected creatures still take half damage on a successful saving throw.

 ### Level 9: Restorative Reagents

 You can incorporate restorative reagents into some of your works:

-**Fortifying Elixirs**{ .inl } Whenever a creature drinks an experimental elixir you created, the creature gains **:trt-thp: Temporary Hit Points** equal to 2d6 + your Intelligence modifier (minimum of **1 :trt-thp: Temporary Hit Point**).
+**Fortifying Elixirs**{.inl} Whenever a creature drinks an experimental elixir you created, the creature gains **:trt-thp: Temporary Hit Points** equal to 2d6 + your Intelligence modifier (minimum of **1 :trt-thp: Temporary Hit Point**).

-**Lesser Restoration**{ .inl } You always have the [:spell-lv2: Lesser Restoration] spell prepared, and you cast it without expending a spell slot, provided you use Alchemist's Supplies as the spellcasting focus.
+**Lesser Restoration**{.inl} You always have the [:spell-lv2: Lesser Restoration] spell prepared, and you cast it without expending a spell slot, provided you use Alchemist's Supplies as the spellcasting focus.
 You can do so a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 15: Chemical Mastery

 You have been exposed to so many chemicals that they pose little risk to you, and you can use them to quickly end certain ailments:

-**Chemical Resistance**{ .inl } You gain Resistance to Acid damage and Poison damage, and you have immunity to the Poisoned condition.
+**Chemical Resistance**{.inl} You gain Resistance to Acid damage and Poison damage, and you have immunity to the Poisoned condition.

-**Mastered Alchemy**{ .inl } You can cast the [:spell-lv5: Greater Restoration] and [:spell-lv6: Tasha's Bubbling Cauldron] spells without expending a spell slot, without preparing the spell, and without material components, provided you use Alchemist's Supplies as the spellcasting focus.
+**Mastered Alchemy**{.inl} You can cast the [:spell-lv5: Greater Restoration] and [:spell-lv6: Tasha's Bubbling Cauldron] spells without expending a spell slot, without preparing the spell, and without material components, provided you use Alchemist's Supplies as the spellcasting focus.
 Once you cast either spell with this feature, you can't cast that spell with it again until you finish a **:rest-long: Long Rest**.

 --8<-- "includes/snippets/spells2/lv0-5.md"
 --8<-- "includes/snippets/spells2/lv6.md"